 If you want a little more exposure to stocks of all sizes, a “total stock market” fund might be more up your alley.

 The Vanguard Total Stock Market ETF (VTI) is a one-stop shop for investors who want exposure to the totality of the U.S. stock market in a single investment.
-All told, this fund holds roughly 3,600 different stocks, representing all sectors and sizes of companies.
+All told, this fund holds roughly 3,550 stocks, representing all sectors and sizes of companies.

 However, like the aforementioned VOO, Vanguard Total Stock Market ETF does not treat every component equally.
-It’s weighted most heavily toward the largest stocks, with multitrillion-dollar tech giants Apple and Nvidia each representing more than 5% of the entire fund themselves (11% combined).
-As a result, large caps are still king at 70% of assets, though you do get a 20% weighting in mid-caps and another 10% in small companies.
+It’s weighted most heavily toward the largest stocks; multitrillion-dollar tech giants Microsoft and Nvidia represent more than 6% of assets each, and Apple represents another 5%.
+That’s 17% of assets wrapped up in just three stocks.
+The same top-heaviness applies to its market-cap split; large caps are king at 70% of assets, while mid-caps account for 20% and the rest goes to small companies.
+And none of this construction is uncommon among “total stock market” funds.

-This top-heaviness is common among the cheapest index funds, regardless of the index they track.
-And VTI remains an elegantly simple solution for investors who just want to buy … well, virtually the whole U.S. stock market!
+VTI, while imperfect, is still an excellent solution for investors who just want to buy … well, virtually the whole U.S. stock market!

-You’d also be in good company.
-This is one of the top five exchange-traded funds in the U.S. by assets.
+It’s also a popular solution; VTI is one of the top five exchange-traded funds in the U.S. by assets.
 So while it’s not particularly sophisticated, it’s still a favorite of investors who think long-term, buy-and-hold strategies are preferable to more complex options.

 Want to learn more about VTI?
 Check out the Vanguard provider site.